Therapeutic: none assigned

 Assess any new bone or muscle pain to rule out musculoskeletal pathology; that is, try to determine if pain is drug induced rather than caused by anatomic and biomechanical problems.

 Periodically assess body weight and other anthropometric measures (body mass index, body composition).
 Report a rapid or unexplained weight gain or increased body fat.

 Monitor IV injection site for pain, swelling, and irritation.
 Report prolonged or excessive injection-site reactions to the physician.

 Instruct patient to guard against infection (frequent hand washing, etc.), and to avoid crowds and contact with persons with contagious diseases.

 Instruct patient to report other troublesome side effects including severe or prolonged headache, vertigo, irritation of the nose and pharynx, or GI problems (nausea, diarrhea, abdominal pain).

 Use Cautiously in: Active untreated infection, history of recurrent infections or conditions increasing the propensity of infections; OB: Use during pregnancy only if clearly needed; Lactation: Use cautiously during lactation; Pedi: Safety and effectiveness in children <4 yr has not been established.

-Drug-Drug: Avoid concurrent use of live vaccines; all vaccinations should be completed prior to treatment; Concurrent use ...
+Drug-Drug: Avoid concurrent use of live vaccines; all vaccinations should be completed prior to treatment; Concurrent use with tumor ...